Budibase/website/content/blog/crud-app/index.md

 date = "2021-07-06"
-title = "What is a CRUD app and how to build one | Ultimate guide" description = "Within this guide you will learn what a CRUD app is, how to build  a one, and why they're critical for building applications." author = "Joe Johnston" images = ["/crud-app/read.png"] draft = "false"
+title = "What is a CRUD app and how to build one | Ultimate guide" description = "Within this guide you will learn what a CRUD app is, how to build a CRUD app, and why CRUD is critical for building applications." author = "Joe Johnston" images = ["/crud-app/read.png"] draft = "false"